seng637/seng637-a1/seng637-a1.md

 This lab aims to provide students with a foundational understanding of software testing so that they can apply these concepts in real-world scenarios.

 # Pair Testing
-In this lab, two students in each group will work together in "pair testing."
+In this lab, two/three students in each group will work together in "pair testing."
 This technique is a software development method in which two team members work at one keyboard to test the software application.
 One person will conduct the testing while the other reviews and analyzes the results.
 This technique can be used between a tester and developer, business analyst, or between two testers who take turns at the keyboard.
 This approach allows for more efficient and effective testing, as well as an opportunity for team members to learn from each other.

 # Group Work

-In this lab, each group will consist of 4 members.
-Two members will work together in a pair testing method to complete the lab report.
+In this lab, each group will consist of 5 members.
+Two/Three members will work together in a pair testing method to complete the lab report.
 After the pair testing, both pairs will combine their reports and submit one final lab report.

 # Submission Guidelines
 All lab reports in this course should be submitted on GitHub.
 It is important to follow the suggested format when submitting your lab report on D2L and on GitHub.